tiendt/cs-performance-profiling-lab-codeU/README.md

 When you run these experiments, you might have to adjust these parameters.
 If `startN` is too low, the runtime might be too short to measure accurately.
 If `endMillis` is too low, you might not get enough data to see a clear relationship between problem size and run time.

-When we ran this code, we got this output:
+This code is in `ProfileAdd.java`, which you'll run in the next lab.
+When we ran it, we got this output:

     4000, 3
     8000, 0